DaveAuld/highlighter/README.md

 About
 -----
 This is just a very basic initial implementation of a source code syntax highlighting plugin utilising the http://highlightjs.org library.
-This version utilises the CND deployed basic library with more commonly used language syntax's available through the CDN distribution.
+This version utilises the CDN deployed basic library with more commonly used language syntax's available through the CDN distribution.
 For more information visit: http://highlightjs.org

 Installation and Setup